2020 Diplomate Guidelines

 American Board of Sleep and Breathing

-• Candidates must submit proof of 50 hours of continuing education in Dental Sleep Medicine within the last 2 years.
+- Candidates must submit proof of 50 hours of continuing education in Dental Sleep Medicine within the last 2 years.
 This year’s Board Review and Annual Meeting can count towards the 50 hours.
-Proof must be mailed in with application before sitting for examination.
-Along with proof of spending one night in a sleep lab observing polysomnography and a letter of recommendation from a sleep specialist.
+Proof must be mailed in with application before sitting for the written examination.
+Candidates, will have one year to complete the Diplomate process.

-• Candidates must sign up to take the Diplomate exam by April 1, 2018.
-It is highly recommended that candidates attend the board review course given by the ASBA prior to the exam.
+- Candidates must sign up to take the Diplomate exam by April 1, 2020.
+It is mandatory, that candidates attend the board review course given by the ASBA, prior to the written exam.
 A mock exam will be given at the review course.

 The American Board of Sleep and Breathing (ABSB) is an independent board, providing a Diplomate designation to licensed dentists who treat sleep related breathing disorders.
 The ABSB Diplomate designation does not represent a specialty in dentistry or medicine, nor does it grant or imply any legal qualification.
 Instead, it recognizes those dentists duly licensed by law in their state, who have met the requirements of the ABSB.